Skip to content

 Step 7: Search for View

-Now your changes are saved at the remote repository where they are not lost and your collegues can see them.
+Now your changes are saved at the remote repository where they are not lost and your colleagues can see them.

 Diff and Merge Models